Do Go On - 206 - Dungeons and Dragons

 They're doing fine.

-I think they're going
+I think they're going.

-Mine just went to Adelaide
+Mine just went to Adelaide, so sucked in dickens.

-Apparently they've all got things happening, okay
+Our parents have all got things happening, okay?

-with a blockbuster tofagrace next week.
+We'll be back with a blockbuster Tover Grace next week.

-But until then, also thank you and goodbye!
+But until then, I'll say thank you.

 This podcast is part of the Planet Broadcasting Network.